-Topics and summary description Assessment: Assessment: Assessment: Land cover and landmark features Large turbines (80-150m) Medium turbines (50-80m) Small-medium turbines (20-50m) An extensive pattern of grassland fields, well defined by hedges and occasional woodland.
+Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Assessment: Small-medium turbines (20-50m) Land cover and landmark features An extensive pattern of grassland fields, well defined by hedges and occasional woodland.
 Small clumps of trees are sometimes located on the tops of the drumlins and the higher more rugged hills feature patchy gorse and rough grassland.
 Occasional lochs and wetlands occupy the flat ground between drumlins.
-The diverse land use of this character type reinforces the small scale and adds to the richness of this landscape.
-Turbines of this size would dominate the small scale elements of woodlands and enclosed fields that create a strong pattern across this landscape.
-They would detract from the setting of occasional landmark features such as lochs and wetlands and clumps of trees on the hill tops.
-The construction of access tracks and installation of other associated infrastructure would interrupt the often smooth grassy cover of drumlins and low hills that complements their distinctive form, and could adversely affect the integrity of field enclosures.
-Turbines of this size would dominate the small scale elements of woodlands, enclosed fields and settlement that create a strong pattern across this landscape.
-They would detract from the setting of occasional landmark features such as lochs and wetlands and clumps of trees on the hill tops.
+The diverse land use of this character type reinforces the small scale and adds to the richness of this landscape. installation of other associated infrastructure would interrupt the often smooth grassy cover of drumlins and low hills that complements their distinctive form, and could adversely affect the integrity of field enclosures. wetlands and clumps of trees on the hill tops.
 Access tracks and installation of other associated infrastructure would interrupt the often smooth grassy cover of drumlins and hills that complements their distinctive form, and could adversely affect the integrity of field enclosures.
 Turbines of this size, particularly if taller than 35m, could dominate the small scale elements of woodlands and enclosed fields however there is some scope to site this typology where it has less interaction with these features If poorly sited, they could detract from the setting of occasional landmark features such as lochs and wetlands and clumps of trees on the hill tops.
-Sensitivity rating: High Sensitivity rating: High Sensitivity rating: High-medium Settlement and Archaeology The landscape is often well settled with dispersed farms and individual houses, small settlements and estate buildings largely tucked in between the drumlins.
+Settlement and Archaeology Sensitivity rating: High Sensitivity rating: High Sensitivity rating: High-medium The landscape is often well settled with dispersed farms and individual houses, small settlements and estate buildings largely tucked in between the drumlins.
 Roads are often small and relatively narrow, winding their way through the drumlins, although there are several larger A-class roads.
 There is a range of significant archaeological and sites and areas with prominent features such as forts, towers and crannogs in this landscape.
-In the Machars unit in particular, there are numerous archaeological sites and areas of more This typology would dominate and adversely affect the setting of settlements sited at the foot of hills and individual buildings and archaeological features dispersed across this landscape.
+In the Machars unit in particular, there are numerous archaeological sites and areas of more expansive historic landscape. affect the setting of settlements sited at the foot of hills and individual buildings and archaeological features dispersed across this landscape.
 This typology could dominate and adversely affect the setting of settlements sited at the foot of hills and individual buildings and archaeological features dispersed across this landscape.
 Single and small groups of turbines towards the lower height band may have a reduced effect in less settled areas however.
-This typology could also potentially affect the setting of small clustered settlements sited at the foot of hills and individual buildings and archaeological features dispersed across this landscape although there is greater scope to site turbines (and particularly turbines less than 35m high) to minimise effects. expansive historic landscape.
+This typology could also potentially affect the setting of small clustered settlements sited at the foot of hills and individual buildings and archaeological features dispersed across this landscape although there is greater scope to site turbines (and particularly turbines less than 35m high) to minimise effects.
 Sensitivity rating: High Sensitivity rating: High Sensitivity rating: Medium